 Vulture-Condor Vaccine News

 The Carolina Raptor Center is proud to partner with private, state, and federal organizations to host an emergency vaccine trial to help protect critically endangered California Condors from Highly Pathogenic Avian Influenza (HPAI).
 Read our national press release and check back on this page where further updates will be added as available.
-Media requests can be made to Erin Katzner at [email protected].

 Below you can find information and photos on the activities of the trial, the collaborative partners who have made this all possible, and information on the Carolina Raptor Center’s facility and mission.
-We will be updating this information throughout the trial when we can, so please check back for more details!
-Any donations made today go directly to supporting this trial and other raptor conservation efforts made by our rehabilitation staff and facility.

 Fast Facts